HudsonGraeme/Carspotter.ca/src/Posts/north-face-rally.md

 ![](_base_url_/strada_nfr_2017/optimized/DSC_0179.avif)

 When the doors go up it looks ready to fly, and when it's driving it looks qualified to take a sharp chicane at 200km/h.
 Kingtasma went to the track for a photoshoot with [Twalt24](https://www.instagram.com/twalt24/) and [Toronto Exotic Carspotting](https://www.instagram.com/toronto_exotic_car_spotting/).

-Here are some photos from the event in general.
+Here are some more photos from the event in general.

 ![](_base_url_/strada_nfr_2017/optimized/DSC_0030.avif)